 That’s right.
 A human body has about 10 trillion cells in it.
 And that very same human body (yours, for example), is also home to 100 trillion bacteria.
 Your mouth, your nose, your armpits, your navel, your skin and especially your gut are teeming with thousands of different species of bacteria.
 If you could separate out all those bacteria from the rest of you, they’d weigh 2 kilos.
 (Before you start swigging Lysol, be warned that without them, you’d be dead.
 They secrete enzymes that are critical for digesting food.)

 We’re not so much organisms as we are ecosystems.
-Each of our bodies is like a whole planet to the bacteria that have colonized us.
+Each of us is like a whole planet to the bacteria that have colonized us.
 We have deserts (skin), tropical rain forests (mouths, noses, butt cracks), deep oceans (intestines).
 Each of these zones harbors particular species of bacteria.
 And my armpit bacteria are different from your armpit bacteria, but mine and yours both stay remarkably stable throughout our lives.
 Babies get their very first bacterial colonies at birth, on their way out of the vaginal canal.
 Eureka!
 A new host!
 (If they’re born by C-section, the bacteria that set up shop in their tiny guts are totally different.)

 It’s totally unlike the human genome, which is highly geographical.
 Genetically, people in Japan are more like other people in Japan than they are like people in Finland.
 But gut bacteria don’t follow those rules; a Japanese can, and does, have the same basic gut community as a Finn.
 The author of the study indicated that people with a certain disease all had the same bug type.
 (But he wouldn’t reveal what the disease was.)